-Kabobs are such a fun food to grill out on summer nights!
-But with this kabob recipe you can make them in the oven and enjoy them anytime of year!
+Kabobs are such a fun meal to grill on summer nights!
+But with this easy oven kabobs recipe you can make them in the oven and enjoy them anytime of year!
 The great thing about kabobs is you can customize them how you like them.
-We usually do a mix of chicken and steak, but you can do one or the other or even shrimp (just lower the cook time if you do).
+We usually do a mix of chicken and steak, but you can do one or the other or even shrimp!

 Soak the Skewers

-A few hours before you get started cooking the kabobs, there’s a few things you’ll need to do.
-Fill a 9×13 inch dish or a clean sink full of water and place your skewers in the water.
+A few hours before you start cooking the oven kabobs, there’s a few things you’ll need to do.
+Fill a 9×13 inch dish or a clean sink with water.
+Then place your skewers in the water.
 They will need to soak to avoid burning.
 This recipe will make about 10 kabobs (depending on how close together you arrange your veggies and meat).
 Feel free to adjust to meet your family’s needs.
-For our family of 4 (really 2 and 2 halves), 10 kabobs was plenty.
+For our family of 4, 10 kabobs is plenty.
 I always like to make a little more than we actually need to have leftovers for lunch the next day.

 This time around, we used 2 Butcher Box free-range chicken breasts (which ended up being a little over a pound) and about one pound of grass fed steak (precut for kabobs).
 Two pounds of meat made 10 kabobs plus some extra we just cooked on the stovetop.

 Sitr to make sure all the meat is coated with the marinade.
-Refrigerate and let it do it’s thing for at least 15 minutes, while you prepare the rest of the ingredients.
+Let it sit at room temperature at least 15 minutes, while you prepare the rest of the ingredients.
 This well help it stay juicy while it cooks in the oven and give it lots of flavor!

 Cut the Veggies

-We use one green bell pepper, one red onion, and about 1/2 pineapple.
-I have a food sensitivity to nightshades, which includes all peppers (other than black pepper).
+We use one green bell pepper, one red onion, and 1/2 pineapple.
+I have a food sensitivity to nightshades (they flare up my eczema), which includes all peppers (other than black pepper).
 So I leave a few for myself free of peppers.
 You can add more color and variety to you kabobs by using red and yellow bell pepper as well.

 Chop each of the vegetables into about one inch pieces.
 Slice the bell pepper into strips, and then cut them in half across the middle.